Create plants bred for quality, consistency, and trait predictability.

 We are working with partners and our goal is to transform that data into tools for cultivators and breeders of all sizes to preserve and develop cannabis diversity.

 There are many ways to protect plant IP and we believe our customers are entitled to protect their breeding work.
 Trade secret protection, defensive IP, licensing agreements, breeder’s rights, and USPTO-granted Plant Patents are all effective and legitimate forms of plant IP protection and Phylos can assist with many of these.

 Customers own their plants and all plants developed in the program with Phylos, and all IP protecting the plants themselves.
 They also own any data generated in the program, although they necessarily grant Phylos a license to use this data in the aggregate and to retain any IP generated from the aggregated data.

 Phylos offers solutions for cultivators of all sizes, depending on their capacity for innovation and budgetary cycles.
 Many of our customers work with us in a progressively collaborative manner, starting with simple or introductory products or services and moving toward more customized solutions.

 Phylos will not use our customers’ underlying DNA sequence data to file any patents.
 We may, however, patent technologies based on research, science, and aggregate data from our partners and tests submitted to Phylos.

-Phylos uploads genotype data to the National Center for Biotechnology Information (NCBI) and shares a link to the NCBI data with the OCP.
+Phylos uploads genotype data to the National Center for Biotechnology Information (NCBI).
 This does not represent the entire DNA sequence for every plant, but rather the most significant SNPs (single nucleotide polymorphisms) to establish uniqueness from other cannabis cultivars.
-Customers can opt out of publishing their raw data to the Open Cannabis Project.